-For the lucky few (1.3% of applicants in 2017) who draw a moose license each year, one of the first considerations in hunt planning is the timing of the rut for moose in Montana.
+For the lucky few (1.2% of applicants in 2018) who draw a moose license each year, one of the first considerations in hunt planning is the timing of the rut for moose in Montana.
 Mean breeding dates for moose in other studies have included October 5-10 in British Columbia, September 29 in Manitoba, and October 5 in Alaska (Schwartz 2007).
-During 2016-17, we added a new question to the data cards that are included within the sampling kits sent to moose hunters.
-We asked them to mark on a calendar which days they hunted, and which days they observed rutting activity by moose (e.g., calling, sparring, wallowing).
-We received samples and/or information from 140 moose hunters in 2016 and 167 hunters in 2017, including the recording of 2,371 hunter-days and 355 observations of rutting activity.
-Hunter-days decreased gradually throughout the season, with recurrent weekly spikes of hunting activity during weekends (Figure 10).
-To the contrary, the proportion of hunters observing rutting activity increased until the first week of October during both years, after which it declined through the middle of October (Figure 10).
-These observations are in accordance with our estimates of peak breeding based on estimated average parturition dates for radio-collared cows (May 23rd) and a 231 day gestation (Schwartz & Hundertmark 1993).
+During 2016-18, we asked moose hunters to mark on a calendar which days they hunted, and which days they observed rutting activity by moose (e.g., calling, sparring, wallowing).
+We received samples and/or information from an average of 157 hunters each year, including the recording of 3,632 hunter-days and 555 observations of rutting activity.
+Hunter-days decreased gradually throughout the season, with recurrent weekly spikes of hunting activity during weekends (Figure 12).
+To the contrary, the proportion of hunters observing rutting activity increased until the first week of October during both years, after which it declined through the middle of October (Figure 12).
+These observations are in accordance with our estimates of peak breeding based on estimated average parturition dates for radio-collared cows (May 23rd) and a 231-day gestation (Schwartz & Hundertmark 1993).

-Figure 10.
-Hunter-days recorded from voluntary return of data cards and proportion of hunters observing moose rutting activity (using a 5-day moving average) throughout the hunting season, 2016-17, Montana.
+Figure 12.
+Hunter-days recorded from voluntary return of data cards and proportion of hunters observing moose rutting activity (using a 5-day moving average) throughout the hunting season, 2016-18, Montana.